quickube/piper/docs/configuration/environment_variables.md

   The git token that will be used.

 - GIT_URL
-  the git url that will be used, mostly relevant when running gitlab on-prem
+  the git url that will be used, only relevant when running gitlab self hosted

 - GIT_ORG_NAME
   The organization name.